March 2016 CFTN

 Suggested citation for CFTN

 Author’s last name(s), first and middle initials.
 (Date of Publication).
 Title of article.
-Clinical and Forensic Toxicology News (Quarterly, AACC/CAP).
+Clinical and Forensic Toxicology News (Quarterly, AACC/CAP), pages.
 Available from [specific web URL of posting].

 Ritchie J (March 2016).
 Kratom: Herb Gains Popularity as a Gentler Opiate Substitute.
 Clinical and Forensic Toxicology News (Quarterly, AACC/CAP), 8-10.
 Available from https://www.aacc.org/publications/clinical-and-forensic-toxicology-news